m-murray52/HolograPy/README.md

 ![grating_class](https://user-images.githubusercontent.com/87316384/175011529-b24bdf54-ede9-47bf-a2f8-642ddf468245.png)

-Not, that the line numbers do not correspond to the numbers in the code, the numbers are only for illustrative purposes.
+Note, that the line numbers do not correspond to the numbers in the code, the numbers are only for illustrative purposes.
 As can be seen on line 3 `def __init__()` may take the following arguments for the following parameters when ever and instance of the class is defined (i.e., whenever a grating is defined):

 1. spatial frequency, `spatial_frequency`
 2. probe wavelength (in air), `wavelength_air`